Sitemap

 One must be persuaded as evidence abound in the gory sights of the many coal, oil and gas-infested sites across the world and in the unapologetic and hostile manner with which corporations, otherwise called ‘the polluters’, and their partners in pollution contest lawsuits demanding justice for ecological horrors.
 It is absurd.

 Take, for example, the oily and burning situation in the Niger Delta, particularly in Iwherekhan community, Delta State, Nigeria.
-In the community, there are at least three fiery beasts (gas flares) belching the toxic fire on the environment and people despite a 2005 Federal High Court ruling on the “Gbemre Case”.
-The ruling, which was appealed by the polluter, marked the Nigerian courts’ first attempt at condemning gas flaring as a gross violation of the right to life, dignity and a healthy environment and ordered its cessation.
+In the community, there are at least three (if my count is correct) fiery beasts (gas flares) belching the toxic fire on the environment and people despite a 2005 Federal High Court judgement in the “Gbemre Case”.
+The judgement, which was appealed by the polluter, marked the Nigerian courts’ first attempt at condemning gas flaring as a gross violation of the right to life, dignity and a healthy environment and ordered its cessation.
 See Gbemre v.
-Shell (suit no. FHC/B/CS/53/05, delivered on 14 November 2005).
+Shell (suit no. FHC/B/CS/53/05, delivered on…

 --